thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 ## *Ran into unexpected ping connectivity issues.
 Troubleshooting will commence! :)*

 This is what labbing is about.
 I made a mistake on R1.
 Though R1 is not the focus of the lab, we still want to ensure connectivity so the network design is valid and find the fix!
 In the design I made mistake that is related to the often termed "Asymmetric routing with HSRP."
-But this is project is not relevant to R1's routing choices.
+This is not directly related to objectives but we push on to solve the problem anyway because we must. :)

 <br>